-Sequoia is co-leading the first funding round for Ineffable Intelligence, a London AI research lab founded by David Silver with a stated goal of building superintelligence through pure reinforcement learning.
+Sequoia is co-leading the first funding round for Ineffable Intelligence, a London AI lab founded by David Silver with one stated goal: build superintelligence from scratch using pure reinforcement learning.
 No pre-training.
 No human data.
-The system, which Silver calls a superlearner, learns entirely from consequences of its own actions in a constructed environment.
+The system, which Silver calls a superlearner, learns entirely from consequences of its own actions inside a purpose-built environment.

 [READ ORIGINAL →]